paleo9/configuration/polybar.md

 remove 'i3' from modules-center

+in modules-right:
-remove wlan, battery, backlight from modules-right
+  * remove wlan, battery, backlight powermenu from modules-right
+  * move filesystem so that it is with memory, cpu etc

-change eth0 interface from virbr0 to enp3s0
+  * change eth0 interface from virbr0 to enp3s0

 ## Create launch.sh